 To the question, “When will it be enough?” we say: it will be enough when the systems of oppression no longer exist.
 We will arrive at reconciliation when Indigenous peoples in this country experience, at the bare minimum, a living standard that reflects their visions of healthy and prosperous communities.Eva Jewell & Ian Mosby

-This post documents the discourse of reconciliation via 20 books that engage the concept–and the contexts it is inextricably intertwined with–from a variety or perspectives and genres.
+This post offers a reading list for those asking, “what should I know about reconciliation in Canada”?
+It does so via 20 books about reconciliation in Canada–and the contexts reconciliation is inextricably intertwined with–from a variety or perspectives and genres.

 Composed for Canada Day 2022, and adopted for the 2022 papal visit, this list is an invitation for readers to consider what apology, forgiveness, and reconciliation, mean in the wake of the Truth and Reconciliation Commission.